Speak-to-Structure: Evaluating LLMs in Open-domain Natural Language-Driven Molecule Generation: Speak-to-Structure (S 2 -Bench)

-\textbf{Validity}: This metric ensures that the generated molecules are chemically valid and follow the rules of molecular syntax.
-Only the molecules that successfully pass the SMILES parser are considered valid molecules.
-A higher validity means that the model is more familiar with the molecule syntax.
+\textbf{Validity}: This metric evaluates the percentage of the generated molecules that are chemically valid and follow the rules of molecular syntax.
+Molecules need to successfully pass the SMILES parser, and a higher validity means that the model is more familiar with the molecule syntax.